HarshRaj709/Postgres_notes/Postgres_notes.md

 CREATE DATABASE scanner;
 CREATE USER admin WITH PASSWORD 'admin';
 GRANT ALL PRIVILEGES ON DATABASE scanner TO admin;
+GRANT ALL PRIVILEGES ON SCHEMA public TO admin;
+ALTER SCHEMA public OWNER TO admin;
 ```

 # DB link